kyleolivo/kyleolivo.github.io/_posts/2016-08-15-containers-how-do-they-work.md

-In a traditional Linux system, the [init](https://en.wikipedia.org/wiki/Init) process is started on machine boot, and each subsequent process is [fork-execed](https://en.wikipedia.org/wiki/Fork–exec) from it's parent process (with init at the root of the process tree).
+In a traditional Linux system, the [init](https://en.wikipedia.org/wiki/Init) process is started on machine boot, and each subsequent process is [fork-execed](https://en.wikipedia.org/wiki/Fork–exec) from its parent process (with init at the root of the process tree).
 Every running process exists in one common environment and is able to access all resources on that machine.
 Namespaces allow you to group resources together in a common collection.
 Processes can then be associated with that namespace, thereby giving them a more limited view of the resources available on that machine.
 There are currently six namespaces in the Linux kernel.
 These can be roughly categorized as: